ngol0/FDS-public/README.md

 Example: data/imagenet/output_main_object_test

 ### Prompt:
-Prompts for each dataset are set up in a .txt file.
+Prompts for each dataset are set up in .txt files.
 They are located in: `data/<dataset_name>`.

+Each step’s prompt is dynamically customized based on the selected criterion.
+The script automatically embeds the corresponding values from the `criteria_prompt` (all steps), `examplar_criteria` (step 2a), and `num_classes` (step 3) lists defined in `utils/argument.py`, to make sure that each step uses the appropriate wording for the chosen criterion.

 After running, the prompts for that run are also copied into the output folder.

 ### Set up:
 * Model and dataset: In `utils/utils_loader.py`.
 Edit to user's custom path for VLM/LLM and dataset when run.
-* Criteria for prompt customization: In `utils/argument.py`.
+* Arguments settings: In `utils/argument.py`.